libremfg/rhize-docs/content/deploy/install/services.md

 ### Core

-The {{< param application_name >}} service is the custom edge agent that monitors data sources, like OPC-UA servers, and publishes and subscribes topics to NATS.
+The {{< param brand_name >}} Core service is the custom edge agent that monitors data sources, like OPC-UA servers, and publishes and subscribes topics to NATS.

 > **Requirements**: Core requires the [{{< param db >}}](#db) and [NATS](#nats) services.